vgisclabs/sequoia-chameleon-gnupg/README.md

-To enable the Parcimonie component, run `gpg-sq --x-sequoia-parcimonie`, either manually or using a service manager (a systemd unit file is included in this repository).
+To enable the Parcimonie component, run `gpg-sq --x-sequoia-parcimonie`, either manually or using a service manager (a systemd unit file with the name `gpg-sq-parcimonie.service` is included in this repository).
 Alternatively, you can use the `x-sequoia-autostart-parcimonie` option in your configuration file to start it on-demand if `gpg-sq` is invoked.

 ## OpenPGP Conformance